JafarMaash/P4P/README.md

 **NOTE: Sometimes, identifiers recorded in the txt files also carry over comments with them - I don't know why.
 These will break the Python scripts, so if you want, before you run them, you can ctrl+f "/" in `allIdentifiers.txt` and `toSplit.txt` and remove any comments and ensure the file is formatted properly.**

+**NOTE: If you run into an issue with the splitter about the collections library, the fix is likely [this stackoverflow post](https://stackoverflow.com/questions/53978542/how-to-use-collections-abc-from-both-python-3-8-and-python-2-7/53978543#53978543).**

 To see an example of how to edit the root path in order to analyse your desired repository source code, look at how its done in the code for the `kalah_designs`.